bhupendrasinghbutola/ticktaktoe/README.md

 # Nano React App Default Javascript Template
+Note:
+1.naming convetion for react components: naming start with capital and component has only one element 2."rafce" is a snippet for react extension
 The default template project for [nano-react-app](https://github.com/nano-react-app/nano-react-app).

-- `npm start` — This will spawn a development server with a default port of `3000`.
+- `npm run start` — This will spawn a development server with a default port of `3000`.
 - `npm run build` — This will output a production build in the `dist` directory.

 ## Custom port